A Summary of the Best Kosher Restaurants in Israel.

-People are always asking me for my top ten favorites and I do believe there is no definitive list as it depends on the occasion, age, style of food and of course, most importantly, personal taste.
+People are always asking me for my top ten favorite kosher restaurants in Israel.
+I do believe there is no definitive list as it depends on the occasion, age, style of food and of course, most importantly, personal taste.
 Having said that I do like lists so why not write my own!

 This list is based purely on my personal experience.
 The menu in some places varies seasonally so I have tried to recommend dishes that are consistently on the menu or a similar variation of the same dish.
-There is a carnivorous focus to my suggestions as that is my personal preference when eating out, but where it is relevant I have included the link to a full review so you can find more suggestions.
+There is a carnivorous focus to my suggestions as that is my personal preference when eating in kosher restaurants in Israel.
+Where it is relevant I have included the link to a full review so you can find more suggestions.

 - Jacko’s Street, Jerusalem